 What’s the problem with that message?

-It promotes a culture of greed, not teamwork, by placing the interests of employees ahead of customers, investors and everyone else.
-It fails to encourage a culture that shows new employees how to treat customers and fellow employees.
+It promotes a culture of greed, not teamwork, by placing the interests of employees ahead of customers, investors, and everyone else.
+And it fails to encourage a culture that shows new employees how to treat customers and fellow employees.
 It reflects the absence of an umbrella message.